Littlaa/cross-course-project-Littlaa/README.md

 - My motivation for this project was to learn how to make a shopping website.

-- I build this website so I could learn more about how to code.
+- I built this website so I could learn more about how to code.

 - On this website, you can shop for new jackets.